-5.2.
-Sound Stage and Room Quality
+5.2 Sound Stage and Room Quality

-5.2.1 360° Level (only M-class and X-class)
+5.2.1 360° Level (only M-cat)

 360° level refers to how well the system performs regarding the sound level around the listener.
 When sound sweeps around the listener, the level should not vary as the sound moves.
 (E.g. when a car is passing by from left to right, or when a train comes from the rear to the front, the level should not change)